March 6, 2008: Apple releases the iPhone software development kit, finally allowing devs to start creating native mobile apps for the new smartphone.

 Applications for the iPhone had to be built on Macs, running a new version of Apple’s integrated development environment, Xcode.

-Other software allowed developers to design iPhone-friendly interfaces, monitor iPhone memory usage, and even simulate the iPhone on their Macs.
-A particularly useful tool called Simulator let them mimic the iPhone’s touch interactions with a mouse or keyboard.
+Other software allowed developers to design iPhone-friendly interfaces and monitor iPhone memory usage.
+A particularly useful tool called Simulator let them mimic the iPhone’s touch interactions on a Mac with a mouse or keyboard.

 Developers who wanted to launch apps on the iPhone paid a standard $99 annual fee.
 (A higher-priced enterprise tier was initially available only to companies with more than 500 employees.)
-Developers, Apple said, would receive 70 percent of the sales revenue from their apps — with Cupertino taking the other 30 percent.
+Developers, Apple said, would receive 70% of the sales revenue from their apps — with Cupertino taking the other 30%.